pasrawin/ProteomicMSD/README.md

 The MS raw data were deposited at the ProteomeXchange Consortium via jPOST partner repository with identifier x.

 ## Support
-If you have any questions about mNMF, please contact Pasrawin Taechawattananant (pasrawin@gmail.com)
+If you have any questions about mNMF, please contact Pasrawin Taechawattananant (pasrawin@gmail.com), Kazuyoshi Yoshii (yoshii@kuis.kyoto-u.ac.jp), or Yasushi Ishihama (yishiham@pharm.kyoto-u.ac.jp)

 ## Citation